 (5) Despite subsections (1) to (4), before registering such dealing or transmission the Registrar shall require proof by statutory declaration that the duplicate is not deposited or held as a security or lien and shall give at least 14 days’ notice of his intention to register such dealing in at least one newspaper published in the city of Perth or circulating in the neighbourhood of the land.

+(6) Nothing in this section applies if the production, presentation, delivery up or lodging of a duplicate certificate of title is dispensed with under regulations made under section 181 or requirements determined under section 182A.

 [Section 74 amended by No. 81 of 1996 s.
 46 and 145(1); No. 6 of 2003 s.
 24; No. 19 of 2010 s.
-51.]
+51; No. 2 of 2014 s.
+70.]

 74A.
 Substitute certificates of title